CHTC/chtc-website-source/gpu-jobs.md

 	code so that it can run across GPU types and without needing the latest version of CUDA.

-A complete sample submit file is shown here:
+A complete sample submit file is shown below.
+There are also example submit files and job scripts in this [GPU Job Templates repository](https://github.com/CHTC/templates-GPUs) in CHTC's Github organization.

 ```
 # gpu-lab.sub